 A focused list of notable reports and analyses related to carbon capture & storage (CCS) policy.

-In this communiqué, issued at the 6th CSLF Ministerial Meeting in Riyadh, Saudi Arabia, ministers underscore the importance of carbon capture and storage (CCS) to global climate change mitigation efforts.
-They note that the Intergovernmental Panel on Climate Change Fifth Assessment Synthesis Report acknowledges that without CCS the costs of climate change mitigation would increase by 138% and that without CCS, limiting the global rise in temperature to less than 2°C may not be possible.
+In this communiqué, issued at the 6th Carbon Sequestration Leadership Forum Ministerial Meeting in Riyadh, Saudi Arabia, ministers underscore the importance of carbon capture and storage (CCS) to global climate change mitigation efforts.
+They note that the Intergovernmental Panel on Climate Change Fifth Assessment Synthesis Report acknowledges that without CCS, the costs of climate change mitigation would increase by 138%, and that without CCS, limiting the global rise in temperature to less than 2°C may not be possible.
 View communiqué.

 Prepared by the International Energy Agency's Greenhouse Gas Programme, this summary of the Special Issue of the International Journal of Greenhouse Gas Control commemorating the 10-year anniversary of the publication of the Intergovernmental Panel on Climate Change Special Report on Carbon Dioxide Capture and Storage presents key messages gleaned from the 17 peer-reviewed papers included in the Special Issue.
 View summary.

-Published in 2015, this special issue of the International Journal of Greenhouse Gas Control contains 17 peer-reviewed papers covering areas in which significant progress on carbon capture and storage R&D has been made in the 10 years since the release of the Intergovernmental Panel on Climate Change Special Report on Carbon Dioxide Capture and Storage.
+Published in 2015, this special issue of the International Journal of Greenhouse Gas Control contains 17 peer-reviewed papers covering areas in which significant progress on carbon capture and storage research and developoment has been made in the 10 years since the release of the Intergovernmental Panel on Climate Change Special Report on Carbon Dioxide Capture and Storage.
 View the special issue.

-The United Nations Framework Convention on Climate Change (UNFCCC) Intended Nationally Determined Contributions (INDC) Portal contains information about the INDC process and links to related resources, including countries' submitted INDCs.
-The Conference of the Parties invited all Parties to communicate to the secretariat their INDCs well in advance of COP 21 (by the first quarter of 2015 by those Parties ready to do so).
+The United Nations Framework Convention on Climate Change (UNFCCC) Intended Nationally Determined Contributions (INDCs) portal contains information about the INDC process and links to related resources, including countries' submitted INDCs.
+The Conference of the Parties invited all Parties to communicate to the secretariat their INDCs well in advance of the 21st Conference of the Parties (COP 21) (by the first quarter of 2015 by those Parties ready to do so).
 View portal.

 Released in November 2014, this document provides policy recommendations to the United Nations Framework Convention on Climate Change (UNFCCC) regarding how carbon capture and storage (CCS) and CCS for enhanced oil recovery should be treated in a Post-Kyoto Protocol Agreement.
 View document.

 This report distills and integrates the findings of the three Working Group contributions to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), providing an integrated view of climate change.
-It addresses observed changes and their causes; future climate change, risks and impacts; future pathways for adaptation, mitigation and sustainable development; and adaptation and mitigation.
-The report illustrates that many mitigation scenario models cannot reach concentrations of about 450 ppm CO2-equivalent by 2100 in the absence of carbon capture and storage.
+It addresses observed changes and their causes; future climate change, risks, and impacts; future pathways for adaptation, mitigation, and sustainable development; and adaptation and mitigation.
+The report illustrates that many mitigation scenario models cannot reach concentrations of about 450 parts per million (ppm) carbon dioxide equivalent by 2100 in the absence of carbon capture and storage.
 View report.

-This 2012 report by the Global CCS Institute provides a global update to the status of carbon capture and storage ready (CCSR) policy adoption and implementation.
+This 2012 report by the Global Carbon Capture and Storage (CCS) Institute provides a global update to the status of carbon capture and storage ready (CCSR) policy adoption and implementation.
 It highlights the actions of governments to implement CCSR approaches and explores the underlying rationale and related policy agendas.
 View report.